 1. Begin by turning the Conquest power switch to the OFF position.
-Drill a small test hole in the flue vent approximately two feet from the appliance vent connection.
+Some venting systems have a test port section or option.
+If the vent system does not have a test port, you will need to drill a small test hole in the flue vent approximately two feet from the appliance vent connection.
 Insert the combustion analyzer probe into the vent test hole.